Charles Denison

 Charles Denison (January 23, 1818 – June 27, 1867) was a Democratic member of the U.S. House of Representatives from Pennsylvania.

 Charles Denison (nephew of George Denison) was born in Wyoming Valley, Pennsylvania.
 He received a liberal education, and was graduated from Dickinson College in Carlisle, Pennsylvania, in 1838.
 He studied law, was admitted to the bar in 1840 and commenced practice in Wilkes-Barre, Pennsylvania.

 Denison was elected as a Democrat to the Thirty-eighth, Thirty-ninth, and Fortieth Congresses and served until his death in Wilkes-Barre.
 He was a delegate to the 1864 Democratic National Convention.
-Interment in Forty Fort Cemetery in Forty Fort, Pennsylvania.
+He was buried in the Forty Fort Cemetery in Forty Fort, Pennsylvania.

+Denison supported states' rights and opposed what he perceived as usage of the Civil War to impose the will of the federal government on the southern states.
+He voted against the Thirteenth Amendment banning slavery.
+Denison denounced abolitionism as "wicked and cruel fanaticism" and labeled the administration of President Abraham Lincoln as "despotic."